 - How to bring more visitors to your site

-- How to start the engagement process
+- Start the engagement process

 - How to convince them to take action

-- How to convert the visitors into leads
+- Convert the visitors into leads

 Step #1: Create an inbound strategy

 An inbound strategy refers to creating a plan of action that attracts the certain audiences in order to bring them in.
 It does have a lot of steps involved.
-It begins with identifying the audience and setting them as target audience and moving further towards creating helpful and useful content for the prospective audience.
+The process begins with identifying the audience and setting them as target audience and moving further towards creating helpful and useful content for the prospective audience.